Colombo: Sports

 One of the most popular sports in Sri Lanka is cricket.
 The country emerged as champions of the 1996 Cricket World Cup and became runners up in 2007 and 2011.
 In the ICC World Twenty20 they became runners up in 2009 and 2012 and winners in 2014.
 The sport is played in parks, playgrounds, beaches and even in the streets.
 Colombo is the home for two of the country's most popular international cricket stadiums, Singhalese Sports Club's Cricket Stadium and R. Premadasa Stadium (named after late president Premadasa).
-Colombo Stars represents the city in Lanka Premier League.
+Colombo Kaps represents the city in Lanka Premier League.

 Colombo has the distinction of being the only city in the world to have four cricket test venues in the past: Paikiasothy Saravanamuttu Stadium, Singhalese Sports Club Cricket Ground, Colombo Cricket Club Ground and Ranasinghe Premadasa Stadium.
 The Sugathadasa Stadium is an international standard stadium for athletics, swimming and football, also held the South Asian Games in 1991 and 2006.
 Situated in Colombo the Royal Colombo Golf Club is one of the oldest in Asia.
 Other sporting clubs in Colombo include Colombo Swimming Club, Colombo Rowing Club and the Yachting Association of Sri Lanka.

 Rugby is also a popular sport at the club and school levels.
 Colombo has its local football team Colombo FC and the sport is being developed as a part of the FIFA Goal program.

 The Colombo Port City is to include a new Formula One track, constructed in the vicinity of the Colombo Harbour.
 According to Dr Priyath Wickrama, the Chairman of the Sri Lanka Ports Authority, an eight-lane F1 track will "definitely" be a part of the New Port City.
 This would host the Sri Lankan Grand Prix.

 Colombo Marathon is an internationally recognised marathon established in 1998.